oymtonn/web102_prework/README.md

 The following **optional** features are implemented:

-* [x] A nav-bar button on the header navigates to the game section for quick access
+* [x] A nav-bar button on the header navigates to the games section for quick and easy access.
-* [x] The games section includes a search bar for anyone looking for a specific game, and displays only that game to the user
+* [x] The games section includes a search bar for anyone looking for a specific game, and displays only that game to the user.
-* [x] Other CSS additions to make it more visually appealing
+* [x] Other CSS additions to make it more visually appealing!

 ## Video Walkthrough